open2b/scriggo-site/get-started-2.md

 # Get Started With Templates

-In the first step you have learned how to <a href="/get-started">run Go programs</a> in your applications.
+In the first step you have learned how to <a href="/get-started">embed Go programs</a> in your applications.
-In this second step you will learn how to run Scriggo templates.
+In this second step you will learn how to execute Scriggo templates in your applications.

 It requires 10 minutes to be completed.

 Before you start using Scriggo in a Go application you must <a href="https://golang.org/dl/">download and install Go</a>.

-## Execute a template in your application
+## Execute templates in your application

 Scriggo, in templates, supports inheritance, macros, partials, imports and contextual autoescaping but most of all it uses the Go language as the template scripting language.